grant-h/ctfadmin/README.md

 - [X] `list` - Lists all challenge repositories
 - [X] `delete` - Removes a single challenge repository
 - [X] `coalesce` - Creates and updates a single meta-repository containing submodules of all the challenges.
 Useful for challenge deployment and testing
-- [ ] `squash` - This is used after the CTF to squash all repositories into an exportable format for publishing
-- [ ] `cleanup` - This is used after the CTF to remove all of the challenge repositories
+- [X] `cleanup` - This is used after the CTF to remove all of the challenge repositories

 ## Example usage
 Here is example usage of CTFAdmin in listing and creating a challenge repository.